Brian Anziano, 38, was a heavy drinker for nearly 20 years. He was living on the streets and had been picked up intoxicated by police several times.

 “Through EDCPP, high risk patients gain the confidence needed to positively change their lives.
 It’s rewarding to see the significant improvement in such a short amount of time when given the appropriate resources,” said Mitchell.

 Anziano has been sober for several months now and is working to rebuild his career, as well as doing outreach to the homeless.

 “Facing my issues head on has led to a much more balanced life.
 I work hard every day to continue my sobriety.
 EDCPP truly saved my life,” said Anziano.
 “I now share my story with high-risk patients and hope they find it inspiring enough to reach out to the supportive resources available in the community.”

-UC San Diego Health System will also work with St. Vincent de Paul during the first phase of the project and is actively searching for more community program connections.
+UC San Diego Health will also work with St. Vincent de Paul during the first phase of the project and is actively searching for more community program connections.

 “We are hopeful that the program will not only help patients, but decrease stress levels for staff and faculty.
 The EDCPP will measure staff morale by conducting a pre-and-post-intervention survey to identify the results of the project on job satisfaction,” said Mitchell.

 The EDCPP team is part of UC San Diego Health’s vision of community involvement and looking at the best way to serve high-risk patients with strong and ample connections.